ostende/ostende-lcd-skins/README.md

-# openspa-display-skins
+# ostende-display-skins
-This git contains skins for the STB display (VFD/LCD) for OpenSPA
+This git contains skins for the STB display (VFD/LCD)